 There are definitely some upsides to using these systems.
 You won’t have to lug around a ton of vinyl records for one thing.
 There are no worries over damaging those records.
 A DJ could literally have their entire collection with them on USB drives or already in the DVS software ready for a show.

 There is no skipping or jumping of tracks in this technology.
 This also pushes a DJ to get better at beat matching by ear and helps build more skill.
 Because you can assign any digital sounds to the record being used, experimentation is easier with this system.
 By the way, you can use DVS with not only turntables, but with CDJs and Controllers.

 The cons?
 The turntables are still turntables.
 They are large and heavy and can be damaged.
 Also, this technology is not common in clubs where you may have to DJ using the equipment provided.
 All systems have their own proprietary signals, and therefore cannot be combined.

 You still need to make sure the needle and the record are well taken care of like any other turntable system.
-You also need to have a DVS enabled mixer or controller that already has compatibility to DVS (and in particular your choice of DVS software).
+You also need to have a DVS-enabled mixer or controller that already has compatibility with DVS (and in particular your choice of DVS software).